Ministry of Law and Justice (India): Department of Justice

 The Department of Justice performs the administrative functions in relation to the appointment of various judges at various courts in India, maintenance and revision of the conditions and rules of service of the judges and other related areas.
+The Department is housed in Jaisalmer House.
 The Allocation of Business Rules identify the following functions to be carried out by this Department: